Huangjw-Math/Mathematical-Writing/README.md

 ## How to compile

-We use [latexmk](https://ctan.org/pkg/latexmk) to compile the file.
+You can use [latexmk](https://ctan.org/pkg/latexmk) to compile the file locally.

 More specifically, run
 ```sh